From exploring Windsor Castle to a River Thames Cruise, these are the best things to do in Windsor, England!

 I really enjoyed wandering around Royal Windsor and it really is as grand and ornate as you’d imagine.
 The rooms themselves are something else (though you can’t take photos inside) and it was brilliant seeing a tiny slice of how they live on the other side of the fence.

 A Windsor Castle tour costs £21.20 per person and a family ticket (2 adults and 3 under 17s) cost £54.70.
-This is such an amazing way of learning more about Royal Windsor.
+This is such an amazing way of learning more about the castle and I’d really recommend it.

 2. Get your walking shoes on for The Long Walk

-One of the most famous images of Windsor is of the Long Walk.
-This a path straight as a Roman road leading to Windsor Castle at the end of it.
+One of the most famous images of this town is the Long Walk.
+This a path straight as a Roman road leading from a statue to Windsor Castle at the other end of it.

 This tree-lined avenue stretches down towards the ancient fortress.
 It really illustrates the regal grandeur and Royal heritage of Windsor Great Park.

 If you’re feeling up for it, you can walk the 2.65 miles all the way to the statue of The Copper Horse at the top of Snow Hill.
-From here you have the best views all the way back to Windsor Castle.
+From here you have the best views all the way back to the castle.

 Apparently Snow Hill was where King Henry VIII sat and waited for news of the execution of his second wife, Queen Anne Boleyn, so think about that while you’re up there – this place has a lot of history!